goldieswx/node-mcu-connect/README.md

 node-mcu-connect
 ================

-nodeMcuConnect is an open source framework whose goal is to setup an ultra low power, low latency microcontroller network controller (..matter of taste but I hate the IoT terminology).
+nodeMcuConnect is an open source framework whose goal is to setup an ultra low power, low latency microcontroller network controller.

 The network is composed of nodes connected and powered through a RS-422/485 multipoint interface, handled by a master node.